 We analyzed over 50,000 transactions and over $6 million dollars of recent hotel spend.
 When possible, we broke out major brand hotels from their parent brand.

-Here are the top ten hotels we saw and the number of transactions per hotel:
+Here are the top ten most popular hotels by number of transactions:

 As expected, we saw a ton of representation from the Marriott and Hilton hotel groups, but IHG’s Holiday Inn Brand scored the top spot.